 - Type the statement exactly as you wish it to appear.
-Attach printed copy to the form provided to you. - In addition to hard copy, please provide the statement on flash drive, CD or by email (mhasselshearer@smcare.org) in plain text format (.txt), if possible. - One signed hard copy must be filed by the deadline.
-If there are any discrepancies between the hardcopy and the electronic copy, the hard copy will prevail. - Do not use words that are underlined, bolded, italicized, or ALL CAPITALIZED. - Do not use any unusual spacing, punctuation, indentations, bullets or an outline format. - Check your statement for errors in spelling, punctuation and grammar.
-Remember, statements cannot be changed once they are filed and the county elections official is not responsible for correcting these errors. - Confine the statement to the applicable word number limit. - Do not include any party affiliation (applies to nonpartisan offices). - Do not include membership or activity in partisan political organizations (applies to nonpartisan offices).
+Attach printed copy to the form provided to you. - In addition to hard copy, please provide the statement on flash drive, CD or by email (mhasselshearer@smcare.org) in plain text format (\.txt), if possible. - One signed hard copy must be filed by the deadline.
+If there are any discrepancies between the hardcopy and the electronic copy, the hard copy will prevail. - Do not use these font formats: underline, bold, italic, or ALL CAPITALS. - Do not use any unusual spacing, punctuation, indentations, bullets, or an outline format. - Check your statement for errors in spelling, punctuation and grammar.
+Remember, statements cannot be changed once they are filed and the county elections official is not responsible for correcting these errors. - Confine the statement to the applicable word count limit. - Do not include any political party affiliation (applies to nonpartisan offices). - Do not include membership or activity in partisan political organizations (applies to nonpartisan offices).